Interesting examples in $\mathbb{C}^2$ of maps tangent to the identity without domains of attraction: Illustrating the dynamics of in

+Figure \ref{fig1} and \ref{fig2} illustrate the dynamics of $f$ in $\R^2$.
 Figure \ref{fig2} was drawn using Dynamics Explorer\footnote{Dynamics Explorer is a tool for exploring dynamical systems that was written by \href{http://pantherfile.uwm.edu/sboyd/www/}{Suzanne} and Brian Boyd.
 It is available for download here: http://sourceforge.net/projects/detool/.}.
 The characteristic direction $[1:1]$ corresponds to the line $\{z=w\}$.
 In Figure \ref{fig2}, points are colored blue if they converge to the line $\{z=w\}$.
 The boundary of the blue region is the collection of curves in Figure \ref{fig1} given by the preimages of $I_1$ and $I_2$.
 In Figure \ref{fig2}, points are colored pale red if they do not converge to $\{z=w\}$ or to the origin.
 The dark red indicates a change in behavior that should appear as a line of blue (converge to $\{z=w\}$) or yellow (converge to $(0,0)$), however the solitary curve was too thin to show up in a different color than the surrounding curves.
 In particular, preimages of $\{z=w\}$ converge to $\{z=w\}$ and show up as the dark red lines that enter the blue region (they correspond to $\{z=w\},$ $f^{-1}(\{z=w\})=\{z+w=1\}\cup\{z=w\}$, etc.).
 Two of these lines are labeled in blue with boxes around their equations.
 Similarly, the boundary of the blue region, comprised of preimages of $I_1$ and $I_2$, should be yellow as these points converge to $(0,0)$, but the curve is too thin to appear.
+Points on the line $z=w$ are illustrated in Figure \ref{fig2} according to their type: semi-attracting points ($0<z=w<1$) are green, parabolic points ($(0,0)$ and $(1,1)$) are black, and semi-repelling points ($z=w<0$ or $z=w>1$) are the rest of the points on $z=w$.